DataDog/hiring-engineers/answers.md

 ![Over 0.9 Thousand](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/over-9000.png)
 ![Over 9 Thousand](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/over-9000.gif)

-6. If you have team members in your Datadog organization.
-You can notify them in events, or comments by using an @mention.
+6. If you have team members in your Datadog organization, you can notify them in events, or comments by using an @mention.
 For example, @all will notify everyone in the organization, or @some-email@gmail.com will notify that email address.
 There will be an email alert sent to the mentioned users' accounts.
 Go ahead and give it a try.